AllenNeuralDynamics/openscope-experimental-launcher/docs/source/parameter_files.rst

    }

 .. note::
    Parameters are passed to scripts in a format appropriate for each interface.
-Bonsai receives them as workflow properties, Python as command-line arguments or environment variables, and MATLAB as function parameters.
+Bonsai receives them as workflow properties (``-p name=value``), Python as command-line arguments or environment variables, and MATLAB as function parameters.

 Parameter Schema Reference